lkmflam/04-Logic-Pseudocode_IDEs/01_pseudocode/03_Structure_Checkpoints.md

 ```
 If number == 1 Then
    Display "One"
-Else
-   If number == 2 Then
+   ElseIf number == 2 Then
       Display "Two"
-   Else
-      If number == 3 Then
+   ElseIf number == 3 Then
       Display "Three"
    Else
       Display "Unknown"
-      End If
    End If
 End If
 ```